 The ideal temperature for optimal thinking seems to be around 72 °F (22 °C).

-A regular meditation practice builds a more efficient brain by stimulating the formation of new brain cells and neural connections and increased brain plasticity.
+A regular meditation practice builds a more efficient brain by stimulating the formation of new brain cells and neural connections and by increasing brain plasticity.

 Meditation strengthens communication between brain cells which, in turn, speeds up mental processing, enhances your capacity to learn, and improves your ability to concentrate.
 (17)